scottjacksonx/hu/README.md

 This is all wishlist stuff, though.
 I'm hoping to get the basics done (what time it is, software open, websites I'm looking at, music I've been listening to, etc.) in a few weeks, then move on to making Hu extensible.
 If I get that done, the sky's the limit.

+# Using Hu #

+Hu is a little bit delicate at the moment.
+To use Hu, [download the source](http://github.com/scottjacksonx/hu/zipball/master), change your values at the top of `hu.py` and run `$ python hu.py`.

 # The Plan #

 This section is really only for me, but you can take a look at it to see what the roadmap for Hu looks like.

-- Get Hu to do stuff every ten minutes.
+- Get Hu to record stuff every ten minutes.
 - Get Hu to record the time.
 - Get Hu to record which apps I have open.
 - Get Hu to record what music I've been listening to.